 Samantha is focused on alleviating poverty, marrying social science and computer science methodologies to design and evaluate programs and policies.
 She believes data & technology can help drive policy decisions by evaluating the assumptions and rhetoric used by policy-makers when discussing the drivers & manifestations of poverty.
 Samantha is particularly passionate about policies that take an intersectional approach to addressing the barriers faced by vulnerable people.

-As the Senior Policy Analyst, Samantha is responsible for data & policy analysis, report writing, and creating further collaborative synergy between the data science and policy teams.
+As the Manager of Advanced Analytics, Samantha is responsible for data & policy analysis, report writing, and supporting organizational goals through the use of data analytics.
 Prior to joining AHCI, Samantha worked for a community-based non-profit in Homewood, managing the data collection, data management, and reporting process.

 Samantha is a graduate of Heinz College at Carnegie Mellon University, receiving her Master of Science in Public Policy and Management, with a Data Analytics concentration.
 Samantha also earned bachelor’s degrees in Economics and French Language from the University of Pittsburgh.